Most notices have a 30-day deadline — act fast

 • Possible prosecution under Section 277 for false information

-The good news is that all of these consequences are avoidable with the right professional engagement at the right time.
-The cost of professional handling — typically ₹3,500 – ₹15,000 for a South Salmara-Mankachar Section 133(6) Notice matter — is a fraction of the financial exposure you avoid by getting it right at the first attempt.
+All of these consequences are avoidable with the right professional engagement.
+The cost of handling — typically ₹3,500 – ₹15,000 — is a fraction of the financial exposure you avoid by getting it right at the first attempt.

 Timeline & Fees